ibra/self/src/pages/poetry/2024/tango.md

 Spots etched onto your cornea /
 Make me the wretched sin-eater.
 <br>
-That's the new stamp and she's
-at the post office.
+That's the new stamp and it's her shift at the post office.